ricardoom/decolonizingnewmexico/content/the-context-framework/place.md

 We acknowledge that this place is also part of a much larger sovereign landscape for indigenous peoples: the chronicle of its headwaters are woven into the origin stories of Nambe Pueblo; the clays surrounding the site were a resource for both Tewa people and the Jicarilla Apache; and it is a place where stories are braided into and from the past by the Diné (Navajo), Cochiti, Taos and Hopi Pueblos and more still not yet told.

 We acknowledge Spanish settlement occurred over four centuries ago and was as much about the possession of place as it was about the displacement of people.
 From that beginning, La Villa Real de la Santa Fe was made up of colonists from Spain, Mexico, France, Greece, and Portugal.
-There were also Africans and many “Indios Méxicanos” whose displacement may have begun in captivity, but lived as free men and women.
-There were also thousands of enslaved indigenous people who came to be labeled Genízaro, Criado, and Famulo, and whose identities were listed in ecclesiastical records as Aa, Apache, Comanche, Diné, Kiowa, Pawnee, Paiute and Ute.
+There were also Africans and many “Indios Méxicanos” whose displacement may have begun in captivity, but lived as free men and women. {{< dynamicImage fileID="v1610142387" imageName="coloringBookSFAICrop" alt="an line drawing from the coloring book, showing two hands in cupped formation surrounded by geometric patterning" caption="Page from the coloring book developed by SFAI 2020 Story Maps Fellows Diego Medina and Christian Gering." inline=true
+  display=inline >}} There were also thousands of enslaved indigenous people who came to be labeled Genízaro, Criado, and Famulo, and whose identities were listed in ecclesiastical records as Aa, Apache, Comanche, Diné, Kiowa, Pawnee, Paiute and Ute.
 Hundreds more were simply listed in the records as “Mexican Indians.”
 Complex castas stemmed from these origins, including people labeled as Colores Quebrados, Colores Revueltos, Colores Sospechos, Coyotes, and Mestizos.

 Two and half centuries after these first Euro-mestizo settlements were formed, the push and pull of migration from every direction has brought new people to this place, including individuals and families from nearly every single state in the nation and from several other countries.
 The convergence of cultures and the profound and beautiful complexity of identity that is layered across four centuries of presence here, is reflected in the intricately woven genealogies of Santa Fe's residents.